 Many ventures of faith have been made on that premise.
 Who knows what God might do?
 Let’s step out.
 Let’s give God a chance.
 The story of Elisha concludes: The Syrians heard noises that they interpreted as Egyptian chariots.
 They figured that the king had hired the Egyptians as mercenaries, and panic broke out.
 They began to flee, so when the four lepers came to the first tent, they found supper on the table, but no one to eat it.
 They ate, grabbed the treasure, went to the next tent, and found the same thing.
 It was empty of men, but filled with food.

 As they were grabbing the loot, one of them said, “Hey, fellows!
 We’d better tell those in town what God has done.
 If we hide this and hoard it for ourselves, mischief will come to us.”
 They returned to the city and cried to the guard on the wall, “The camp of the Syrians is empty.
 There’s plenty of food for everybody.”
 When the report came to the king, he said, “It’s a trap.
 The Syrians know how hungry we are, so they pulled back into the shadows and are going to pounce on us and kill us once we enter their camp.
 Don’t let anybody out of the gates.
 Keep them barred.”

 Oh, the tragic cost of unbelief.
 It keeps us from partaking even when God has provided abundantly.
 May we believe and act on the promises of God and be swift to venture out in faith when He is working.

-All verses above are quoted from the New King James Version, unless otherwise noted.
+All verses above are quoted from the King James Version.

-© 2021 Calvary Chapel Magazine (CCM).
+© 2020 Calvary Chapel Magazine.
 All rights reserved.
 Articles or photographs may not be reproduced without the written permission of CCM.
 All Scripture quotations, unless otherwise indicated, are taken from the New King James Version.
 Copyright © 1982 by Thomas Nelson, Inc.® Used by permission.